 In March, I was feeling very lost because I had lost my job 3 months ago and I had no news about my PR application.
 The only thing I knew was that the security check (background check) had not begun.
 One afternoon in March 2021, I got an email saying that there was an update to my application.
 I logged in and I was surprised to see my COPR.

 I saw that my PR application had been approved, but I couldn’t see my COPR because of an error in the IRCC application portal.
 I immediately reported the technical error to the IRCC.
-Being a software engineer, I thought Internet Explorer could probably help me bypass the error (multiple content-disposition header) in the portal and indeed it did!
+Being a software engineer, I thought Internet Explorer (being a bad browser) could probably help me bypass the error (multiple content-disposition header) in the portal and indeed it did!

 I finally had my COPR, but there were 3 errors: my gender, my country of origin, and my apartment number.

 I immediately contacted the IRCC via the web form to inform them of the error so that they could issue me a new COPR with the corrections.
 Also, I had to take a recent photo of myself for the PR card.
 The photo I had submitted with my application was obviously not “recent” any more because over 2 years had passed.

 Month 47: Corrections are complicated

 Due to Covid-19, the IRCC was taking a month to reply to emails.
 I had a job offer in my hand, which I was going to lose if I didn’t get my PR.
 Thus, I called them and told them about my situation.
 The agent was very helpful and they submitted a request for correcting my CoPR in my stead.
 The response time for such a request was 30 days.